Billionaire Profile

 Early Life and Education

-Jon Lloyd Stryker was born in Kalamazoo, Michigan, in 1958.
-He is the youngest grandchild of Homer Hartman Stryker, the founder of Stryker Corporation, a leading medical technology company.
-Stryker's father, Lee Stryker, died in an airplane crash in 1976.
-He earned a Bachelor of Arts degree in biology from Kalamazoo College in 1982.
-He later received a Master of Architecture degree from the University of California, Berkeley.
+Jon Stryker was born in Kalamazoo, Michigan, in 1958.
+He is the grandson of Homer Stryker, who founded the Stryker Corporation, a significant player in the medical technology industry.
+Stryker earned a Bachelor of Arts degree in biology from Kalamazoo College in 1982.
+He furthered his education by obtaining a Master of Architecture degree from the University of California, Berkeley.

 Rise to Success